w3f/Grants-Program/applications/SpiderDAO.md

 We see many projects in the Polkadot ecosystem that are having similar issues when it comes to voting system: MANTRA DAO is one of the examples.

 The main problem with **Mantra DAO** which is built on **Rio Chain** is the same problem that many other DAOs faces where each token represent 1 vote in the ecosystem which introduces a major problem with the governing body where whales can take control of the DAO by buying big amounts of tokens making them in a way the deciding vote for any proposals.

+### To solve this we intend to add the following features.

+**SpiderConnect Router Security**

+Our routers do have a secured ROM which we can control securely for all units and that's where the essential data will be saved.
+Our unique ID which currently contains the mac address & the router serial number will be combined with the wallet address and encrypted using our algorithm to make sure it would be nearly impossible to be compromised.

+**Whale Resistant Voting Model**

+Our model shifts voting power away from token holders to hardware owners, where one validated router equals one vote.
+Additionally, Blockchain-based router tracking ensures that hoarding of devices are instantaneously detected by the network and ‘fake’ routers are locked out of the network.
+The liquidity incentive mechanism will be available to all users and not just people with routers so the entry barrier is removed in this case.

+**Voting by Direct Democracy**

+Our voting mechanism would be classified as a Direct Democracy system.
+We are going to balance the voting power by only allowing token holders to have one router regardless of how many tokens they hold.
+We will make sure they got to go through SpiderConnect to gain more routers for their tokens if we agreed to that.
+Our DPI filters will monitor that keeping their identity anonymous.

 ## Team :busts_in_silhouette: